Skip to main content

 ParameterTypeDescription

-thisObjObject->Object to be returned by the This command in the formula
+thisObjObject->Object to be returned by the This command in the function

-formulaParamsCollection->Collection of values to be passed as $1...$n when formula is executed
+paramsCollection->Collection of values to be passed as parameters to the function

 Description

-The .apply() function executes the formula object to which it is applied and returns the resulting value.
-The formula object can be created using the Formula or Formula from string commands.
+The .apply() function executes the function object to which it is applied, passing parameters as a collection, and returns the resulting value.

-In the thisObj parameter, you can pass a reference to the object to be used as This within the formula.
+In the thisObj parameter, you can pass a reference to the object to be used as This within the function.
+Pass Null if you do not want to use This but you want to send parameters.

-You can also pass a collection to be used as $1...$n parameters in the formula using the optional formulaParams parameter.
+You can pass a collection to be used as parameters in the function using the optional params parameter:

 Note that .apply() is similar to .call() except that parameters are passed as a collection.
 This can be useful for passing calculated results.